NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ```
 For variant calling we tend to use variant callers that have been designed specifically for Nanopore data.
 This includes **Clair3** and **Freebayes**, which can generate outputs that are seemingly compatible with GATK software.
 These tools can be fairly slow so feel free to trial them in your own time!

+### Can you do this analysis with Illumina data?
+**Yes!** Anything from steps 3 to 6 can be done with Illumina data.
+You might just need to switch up your tool box.
+For bacteria genome assembly with short read data, there are some fantastic tools available such as **shovill**.
+The short read assemblies can be annotated using **prokka** and analysed using **abricate** as above.
+Here, we wanted to demonstrate the utility of nanopore data for real-time sequencing and help you gain some experience in the downstream analysis.

 ### Advanced
 1. Now that you have identified the drug-resistance genes for one sample, how about performing the steps on the remaining samples e.g. Ecoli_Japan_2_trim.fastq.gz, what are your results?
 Please note you will not have to perform PycoQC on the remaining samples.
 2. You can see in step 2 used a read error of **0.03**, if you have time you could change this to **0.05**.
 How does this affect your BUSCO and QUAST results?

 ### Tips and Tricks
 You may wish in the future to trim your own reads and make Kraken2 reports by yourself.
 These are the commands we have used to generate the data for the practical.
 These commands take some time or require large databases which is why we have performed these steps in advance.

 ```